A Guide to Fostering and Adopting Pets in Cary, NC

 All-volunteer, foster-based; focuses on beagles.
 Triangle Beagle Rescue

-Adoption process includes vet references, home/foster matching, guidelines.
+The adoption process includes vet references, home/foster matching, and guidelines.
 Triangle Beagle Rescue

 Tips for Matching Your First Foster or Adopt

 Be realistic about what you want (size, age, energy level).
-Puppies & kittens = more work; older animals may be more settled but possibly with more needs.
+Puppies and kittens require more work; older animals may be more settled but possibly with more needs.

 Ask rescues about their support.
 Do they supply vet care?
 Food?
 Training help?
 Behavior resources?
 The more they help, the lower your “unknown burden.”